 On the day, take a few moments before walking in to get your head in the right place.
 You are a serious, credible doctor who has the right skills for the job and would be an asset to the service.
 Don’t be flippant or make jokes.
 Make it easy for someone who doesn’t know you to trust you with the care of their family member.”

 Chris Elliot, Consultant Paediatrican and Conjoint Lecturer, School of Women’s & Children’s Health

-I would also add, take the interview process seriously, don’t rush or be late and have all necessary and requested paperwork ready to give to administration.”
+I would also add, take the interview process seriously.
+Don’t rush or be late.
+Make sure you have all necessary and requested paperwork ready to give to administration.”

 “Treat the clinical question like it is a viva.
 Take a minute to think about and organise your answer into ‘headings’ in your mind.

 You will usually be asked, “Do you have any questions?”
 Have a good one that shows you are serious and have prepared for the interview.”